 One minute you’re discussing whose turn it is to do the dishes, and the next minute the living room is freezing over with silence, or someone is sleeping on the couch.
-The fights that leave you thinking, "how did it turn into this?"
+The type of fight that leaves you thinking "how did it turn into this?"

 EFT is a type of couples therapy that focuses on getting to the root of what those fights are *actually* about.